lavafroth/zilch/README.md

 ### How is this associated with Universal Android Debloater?

-It is not, although I do plan to use their knowledge-base.
+I plan to import their knowledge-base in the future.
 I have been a contributor to the original repo as well as the now maintained fork.

 I started this project because of the following reasons:
 - The current UI written in iced-rs is clunky due to limitations of the library.
 - UAD requires you to have the ADB binary whereas we use our custom implementation of ADB written in Rust from scratch.
-- I'm sick of bikeshedding.
-I just wanna get work done.